-During 2023 the Phu Bia Mining operations updated their Security and Human Rights risk assessment using the PanAust VPs Risk Assessment tool.
-This updated assessment highlighted that there is still an elevated risk of conflict in the region of operations from banditry and legacy insurgent groups from the civil war era and that there is also an elevated level of risk relating to community expectations on the company to fix socio-economic issues in the region leading to increased tensions.
+During 2024 the Phu Bia Mining operations updated their Security and Human Rights risk assessment using the PanAust VPs Risk Assessment tool.
+This updated assessment highlighted that there has been a reduction in the level of risk of conflict in the region of operations from banditry and legacy insurgent groups from the civil war era.
+PBM's community and sustainability programs and GoL programs have assisted in providing socio-economic stability in the region.

-Site level procedures and training packages addressing Voluntary Principles requirements are maintained by the LPD in Laos.
-The LPD has direct responsibility for the oversight of internal and private security and implementing agreements with public security forces and agencies.
+Site level procedures and training packages addressing Voluntary Principles requirements are maintained by the Loss Prevention team in Laos.
+The Loss Prevention team sits within the PBM Risk Department which has direct responsibility for the oversight of internal and private security and implementing agreements with public security forces and agencies.